The Young Shakespeare (4): Shakespeare’s Burnley

 For well he means, but little can say.

 But and if Foxes been so crafty, as so,

 The publish’d poem contains a woodcut for each month, painted by the enigmatic ‘E.K.,’ whose pictorial accuracy is proclaimed by Spenser in a 1580 letter to Gabriel Harvey; ‘Therin be some things excellently, and many things wittily discoursed of E.K., and the pictures so singularly set forth, and purtrayed, as if Michael Angelo were there, he could (I think) nor amende the beste, nor reprehende the worst.’
 When comparing the woodcuts with photographs I have made of Pendle from similar angles, even the staunchest opponents of Spenser coming from Lancashire must be rendered visibly silent.

 1576: Spenser Encounters Shakespeare

 It is now time to introduce an extremely significant clue into Shakespeareana which has hitherto been unacknowledged, or even noticed.
 In the August eclogue, Spenser places a young shepheard boy called Willye, who is versed in French poetry, in the company of Cuddy & Perigot.
 On the other occasion he uses the name Willye, it seems more than clear he is talking about William Shakespeare.
-Saying they are the same person is matter of conjecture, however, by using a chispological factochain, we can get back from the August eclogue to the boy Shakespeare in just five recently steps, two of which have been followed in the last post.
-Retracing our passage, as with any factochain I will present as much supporting evidence as possible in order to strengthen the chain.
+Saying they are the same person is at first only matter of conjecture, but it is possible to follow a chispological factochain from the August eclogue to junior Shakespeare in just five steps, two of which were followed in the previous chapter.
+Retracing our passage then, as with any factochain I shall present as much supporting evidence as possible in order to strengthen the chain.

 1: Willy = William Shakespeare